Private, In-Home Tutoring in Putnam Valley, New York

-SchoolTutoring Academy’s tutoring programs for Putnam Valley students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Putnam Valley, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Putnam Valley Central School District (PVCSD) serves approximately 2,000 students.
 Available within the district is The Children’s Center, a school-aged childcare program located in the elementary and middle schools.
 This program offers parents and guardians before- and after-school care for children from kindergarten to seventh grade, and full-day care is available throughout school vacations.
 The PVCSD provides students with a curriculum that meets all New York State Education Department (NYSED) requirements, in addition to the Common Core State Standards (CCSS).

 We currently cover the following Putnam Valley-area school district: Putnam Valley Central School District.